jmwakz99/book-assignment-view/frontend/README.md

 ```

-Incase of dependency issues, when installing with npm, run following command
+Incase of dependency issues, when installing with npm, run the following command

 ```bash
 npm install --legacy-peer-deps